liatrio/backstage-dora-plugin/README.md

 Our goal is to provide an Open Source plugin that works with the Open Telemetry backend collecting your DORA metrics in a non-opinionated manner.

-**This plugin is currently losely tied to GitHub and Loki DB, we plan to expand to GitLab and other platforms in the future**
+**This plugin is currently loosely tied to GitHub and Loki DB, we plan to expand to GitLab and other platforms in the future**

 # Components